Title: Assistant Professor

 Office: C. Blake McDowell Law Center Room 206

 Curriculum Vitae: Download in PDF format

 Professor Camilla A. Hrdy is an Assistant Professor of Law at The University of Akron School of Law.
-Her primary teaching areas are Intellectual Property Law, Trade Secret Law, Trademark Law, Patent Law, Advanced IP Issues, State and Local Government Law, Civil Procedure (Due Process and Federalism), and Federal Courts.
+Her primary teaching areas are Intellectual Property Law, Trade Secret Law, Trademark Law, Patent Law, and State and Local Government Law, Civil Procedure (Due Process and Federalism).
 Before coming to Akron Law she was a resident fellow at the Yale Law School Information Society Project and a teaching fellow at the University of Pennsylvania Law School Center for Innovation, Technology & Competition.
-She was also selected as a Thomas Edison Innovation Fellow at George Mason University School of Law.
-She is a regular blogger on the popular IP scholarship blog, Written Description.

 Professor Hrdy's research focuses on the law and policy issues that arise in regional innovation economies, the role of federal, state, and local governments in promoting innovation and economic development, and the relationship between innovation governance and the private sector.